Last updated on April 10th, 2018 at 02:38 pm

 #16.
 Traveling is tiring – Travel Myths

 Everyone likes to travel at different paces.
-Some travelers want to have a 10-day trip packed with numerous destinations and two tours a day.
+Some travelers want to have a 10-day trip packed with numerous destinations and two hours a day.
 On the other hand, some people prefer to stay at one hotel for five nights.
 Plan a trip that matches your preferences and know upfront what you are signing for.

 #17.
 Traveling is only for young people – Travel Myths